 |“Behind all seen things lies something vaster; everything is but a path, a portal or a window opening on something other than itself. ” Wind, Sand and Stars by Antoine de Saint-Exupéry|

 I read The Little Prince by Antoine de Saint-Exupéry some years ago, but I'd never looked into the author's life or other works.
 This recently changed, however, thanks to the wonderful intertextuality of Donna Tartt's The Goldfinch.
-After Wind, Sand and Stars was shared between friends in the novel, I visited my local bookshop as soon as I returned from Barcelona to pick up the copy that I hoped was still on the classics shelf.
+After Wind, Sand and Stars was shared between friends in the novel, I visited my local bookshop to pick up the copy that I hoped was still on the classics shelf.

-Thankfully it was, alongside two copies of Tartt's The Secret History which I'd been unable to get in Waterstones's (all hail independent bookshops).
+Thankfully it was, alongside two copies of Tartt's The Secret History that I'd been unable to get in Waterstones (all hail independent bookshops).
 The bookshop owner, who I know well, told me that he always has a copy of Wind, Sand and Stars in stock, and was surprised that I hadn't read it before.

 Wind, Sand and Stars is a remarkable non-fiction tale of Antoine de Saint-Exupéry's life as a pilot, featuring encounters with nomadic Arabs and the 1936 crash in the Libyan Desert that he miraculously survived.
 Perhaps this near-miss is why Saint-Exupéry writes about life and death with such skill and insight; a talent that reminds me of León Felipe's poetry from around the same time.

 “The squall has ceased to be a cause of my complaint.
 The magic of the craft has opened for me a world in which I shall confront, within two hours, the black dragons and the crowned crests of a coma of blue lightnings, and when the night has fallen, I, delivered, shall read my course in the stars.”